TV Tropes Needs Your Help

 - Warhammer is full to the brim with spellbooks of one sort or another.
 There are so many that Tzeentch, Chaos God of Change, under whose auspices magic falls, has created a pair of daemons - the Blue Scribes - to travel the multiverse copying them all out for him.
 Notable spellbooks include the Book of Hoeth (High Elves), the Nine Books of Nagash (Undead), the Book of Volans (Empire) and the Tome of Furion (Dark Elves).

-- In Ironclaw each spellcaster's (save for Druids and Blessed, who don't even need to be literate) trappings Gift includes one.
-On Elementalism for Elementalists, Thamauturgoria by Kyndranigar the Shadow Magus for Thaumaturge's, Ye Book of Black Magic for Necromancers, and
+- In Ironclaw each spellcaster's (save for Druids and Blessed, who follow oral traditions and don't even need to be literate) trappings Gift includes one copy of a published spellbook.
+On Elementalism for Elementalists, Thamauturgoria by Kyndranigar the Shadow Magus for Thaumaturge's, an anonymous treatise on Green and Purple magic for Cognoscenti, Ye Book of Black Magic for Necromancers, and

 a Bible The Testaments of Helloise for Clerics.

 - The Grimmerie in Wicked is a spell book, but if you don't have magical abilities PLUS the ability to actually read the book, it means nothing (Yes, it appears in the book too)

 - A crucial component of The Spellcasting Series, as Ernie Eaglebeak can't cast a thing unless he's got his Spell Book in his hands.
 Any new spells he finds automatically transfer right onto the pages - unless you forgot to bring it, in which case, the spell flies off into space, and you get to look for the 'load save' button.